 Now don’t get me wrong, I enjoy all of those things just as much as the next fall lover.
-However, Cincinnati & Northern KY are majestic when it comes to food, drinks and fun.
+However, Cincinnati & Northern KY is majestic when it comes to food, drinks, and fun.

 Now I am going to set you up for the perfect fall weekend in Cincinnati, whether it be with your friends, family or significant other.

 But this weekend, we are going to explore Coffee Emporium.
 It is located at 110 E. Central Parkway in OTR, with a second location in Hyde Park if that one is too crowded.
 Not only does Coffee Emporium offer 30 different coffee options, they also provide tea, homemade baked goods, and even catering.

 Don’t believe me that it’s one of the best?
 Take it from Bill on Yelp: “This is the best location of the city’s best coffee shop.
 Everything is great: the coffee, the cold brew, the espresso, the tea (especially the almond tea!), the pastries.
 All of the coffee has been roasted in-house since the 1970s.”

 Located in the heart of OTR, at 1135 Vine Street, Taste Of Belgium will not dissatisfy.

 Unlike many brunch menus, you will see TOB offers a variety of options.
 Brunch at Taste of Belgium with sandwiches, sides, classics, savory crêpes, waffles, sweet crêpes, other desserts, along with espresso & other drinks.

 What a menu!
 You can plan to spend roughly $8-$12 a person.